Chika-G/Hackbio-biocoding-internship/README.md

 "Programming Language": "Python": The key is "Programming Language" and the value is "Python".

 The strings are enclosed with double quotes.
+Each team members' information are separated by comma.

 4. Closing the dictionary:
 The dictionary is closed with the closing curly bracket.